 Local courses are also offered at the Department of Electrical and Computer Engineering at UBC, the School of Engineering Science at SFU, and at the British Columbia Institute of Technology.

-The Vancouver Section issues an Annual Report in conjunction with its AGM.
+The Vancouver Section prepares an Annual Report in conjunction with its AGM.
 The Section Treasurer’s Report, which is independently audited, is also tabled at the AGM.
 Other materials such as budgets and minutes of executive meetings may be made available to members upon request.